Quinci135/EssentialsPlus/README.md

 ## Permissions ##

-	essentials.find -> Grants access to the /find command. essentials.freezetime -> Grants access to the /freezetime command. essentials.home.delete -> Grants access to the /delhome and /sethome commands. essentials.home.tp -> Grants access to the /myhome command. essentials.kickall -> Grants access to the /kickall command. essentials.lastcommand -> Grants access to the /= command. essentials.more -> Grants access to the /more command. essentials.mute -> Grants access to the improved /mute command. essentials.pvp -> Grants access to the /pvp command. essentials.ruler -> Grants access to the /ruler command. essentials.send -> Grants access to the /send command. essentials.sudo -> Grants access to the /sudo command.
+	essentials.s.find -> Grants access to the /find command. essentials.freezetime -> Grants access to the /freezetime command. essentials.s.home.delete -> Grants access to the /delhome and /sethome commands. essentials.s.home.tp -> Grants access to the /myhome command. essentials.kickall -> Grants access to the /kickall command. essentials.s.lastcommand -> Grants access to the /= command. essentials.s.more -> Grants access to the /more command. essentials.mute -> Grants access to the improved /mute command. essentials.s.pvp -> Grants access to the /pvp command.
+(Command is commented out for dimensions)
+	essentials.ruler -> Grants access to the /ruler command. essentials.send -> Grants access to the /send command. essentials.sudo -> Grants access to the /sudo command.